 400 Swansgate Place, Greenville, South Carolina 29605

-Cozy, Established 55+ Community of Swansgate in South Carolina's Upcountry Has Single Level Condominiums and Patio Homes
+Cozy, Wooded 55+ Community of Swansgate in South Carolina's Upcountry Has Single Level Condominiums and Patio Homes

 Growing Greenville is in northwestern South Carolina's Upcountry, and resting on 42 acres of the city's Augusta Road neighborhood is the cozy, gated 55+ community of Swansgate.
 The development was inspired by H. Wilson Worley, author of "Retirement Living Alternatives USA: the Inside Story" and began in 1983.
 Construction was completed in 2002.